 8.1.1 Organiser, Resources and Search tabs

-When you open Archie, you will see three tabs - 'organiser', 'resources', and 'search'.
+- When you open Archie, you will see three tabs - 'Organizer', 'Resources', and 'Search'.

-'Organiser' shows a calendar, your Archie messages, and your ‘tasks in progress’.
-'Tasks in progress' are tasks assigned to you by the workflow manager (usually your Managing Editor).
+- 'Tasks In Progress' are tasks assigned to you by the workflow manager (usually your Managing Editor).

 8.1.2 Level of access and permissions in Archie

-Archie can only be accessed by people with a Cochrane Account.
-This is usually obtained by contacting the ME of a Group.
+- Archie can only be accessed by people with a Cochrane Account, and this is usually obtained by contacting the ME of a Group.